Take up the challenge of mastering some of the world’s most sophisticated information communications technology

 About the role

-Communication and Information Systems Technicians (CISTECH) are experts at providing the Information and Communications Technology (ICT) used to interconnect elements of a military force and defend it from electronic and cyber threats within New Zealand or overseas.
+Communications and Information Systems Technician’s (CISTECHs) are experts at providing the information and Communications Technology (ICT) used to interconnect elements of a military force and defend it from electronic and cyber threats within New Zealand and overseas.

 Job on base

-While on base, as a CISTECH you will provide communication support to RNZAF aircraft using radio and satellite systems.
-You’ll pass information between the aircraft and ground-based IT networks.
+While on base, as a CISTECH you will provide communications support to RNZAF aircraft using ICT systems coupled with bearer systems (radio and satellite systems) You will enable information to be passed between the aircraft and ground-based IT units, and later on down the track, assist in implementing I.T infrastructure, upgrades and testing new aircraft communications systems.

-You will also ensure deployable ICT is ready to go whenever needed and you are trained, ready to provide and defend operational systems.
+Working in a team and sometimes as an individual, you will ensure CIS Systems are ready to deploy at a moments notice and that you are trained, ready to provide and defend those operational systems.

 Job on deployment